tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 Darwin Core recommends best practice is to use a controlled vocabulary.
 This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
 Chapman and Wieczorek (2020) recommend best practice is to use EPSG geographic CRS or Datum codes (https://epsg.io/) as a controlled vocabulary.
 Ideally, amend to the EPSG code for the geographic coordinate reference system (CRS), if known.
 Otherwise use the EPSG code for the geodetic datum, if known.
 Otherwise use the EPSG code of the ellipsoid, if known.
-If none of these is known, use the explicit value "not recorded".
+If none of these is known, use the explicit value "not recorded", but as this is not a valid EPSG code, the Test will return NOT_COMPLIANT.
 The reference vocabularies of values for geodetic datums and ellipsoids needs to be made available should map alternative representations of dwc:geodeticDatum strings to EPSG codes, such as "WGS84", "WGS_84", "WGS:84", "WGS 84" all with standard value "epsg:4326".

 [🠱](#indexes-to-the-tests)
 ********************